-"Compliance Training" means instructional programs taught by authorized providers on operating and managing Projects in conformance with the requirements of I.R.C. § 42, Reg.
+"Compliance Training" means a two-day certification class designed to support an exam taught by authorized providers on operating and managing Projects in conformance with the requirements of I.R.C. § 42, Reg.
 1.42-5, the QAP and the LURA.
-Approved Compliance Training providers are: ADOH, Compliance Solutions, THEOPRO, Elizabeth Moreland, National American Indian Housing Council ("NAIHC") and Spectrum.
+Approved Compliance Training providers are: ADOH, Zeffert and Associates, THEOPRO, Quadel, Elizabeth Moreland, National American Indian Housing Council ("NAIHC"), Novogradac, and Spectrum.
 ADOH programs must be specifically designated as a valid Compliance Training program that meets the requirements of the QAP.